How much is my bike worth?

 Bicycle insurance quotes are based on the value of your bicycle.
 The more your bike costs to replace, the higher your quote will be from the insurance company.

 With Laka, an accurate valuation of your bike helps us calculate how much you should pay into the collective each month.

 When it comes to making a claim, you'll receive the value of your bicycle to replace it.

 In a simple world, if a bike that was bought for £1,000 gets stolen, we'll buy the same bike again and offer it back to you.
 If the bike's not available, you'll get the cash.
 Easy.

-No chance.
-We won't depreciate the value over time.
+At Laka, we won't depreciate the value over time.
 Other insurance companies often depreciate, so make sure you read the details.

 A Laka policy will be applied on a “new policy for old” basis.
 This means if you need to claim, you'll get the same parts back, but new!

 And we definitely won't depreciate the value of your bike either.
 Your bike will keep it's value, whether you're with Laka for just a few months, or even years.

 Underinsurance means insuring your gear for less than it's worth.
 When it comes to making a claim, we can only pay out the amount you are insured for.